DaliangNing/iCAMP1/Examples/SimpleOTU/ReadMe.md

 2.2- Install iCAMP.

-- iCAMP will be available from CRAN soon.
-Then, you can install it directly in R with following code.
+- iCAMP is available from CRAN now.
+You can install it directly in R with following code.
 ```
 install.packages("iCAMP")
 ```